 The question you really want to know the answer to however is What’s the chances of winning the St Andrews Old Course ballot?
 How good are the odds

 Well we’re afraid the Links Trust don’t publish daily strike-rates and are notoriously reluctant to offer an opinion as they have little incentive to do so.
 They know they can always sell their tee-times and in the past they’ve been the subject of litigation for offering opinions, that although well-intentioned, ultimately proved to be wrong.
 Whereas any such action always fails, we can understand that they’d rather not have the distraction of contesting it.

 Now in truth we do occasionally succeed in extracting off-the-record comment from the Links Trust.
-We’re also able to build up a picture of sorts through conversations we have with other operators, hoteliers, and golfers.
+We’re also able to build up a picture of sorts through conversations we have with hoteliers, and golfers, and very occasionally a guarded chat with fellow tour operators when comparing notes.
 And of course, we also have our own observational experience to draw from based on our own experience.
 But this is only ever indicative at best and complicated further by the emergence of hot-spots within a month.
 It isn’t a complete picture.